Student Academic Awards

 THE ROBERT B. HOUSE MEMORIAL PRIZE IN POETRY

 This award in poetry honors the first chancellor of the University, a writer and friend of the literary arts.
 A cash prize is presented annually to a graduating senior who has done distinguished work in poetry.
 The recipient is selected by faculty members in the Creative Writing Program.
 Primary Contact: Anita Braxton, firstname.lastname@example.org

 THE OP WHITE PRIZE IN GEOLOGY

-Established in 1966, the Op White Prize in Geology consists of a monetary prize and an engraved bronze plaque displayed in the Department of Geological Sciences.
-The award is a memorial tribute to the wife of the late William A. White, Professor of Geology.
-The award is given annually to the outstanding senior in Geological Studies.
+Established in 1966, the Op White Prize in Geological Sciences consists of a monetary prize and an engraved bronze plaque displayed in the Department of Geological Sciences.
+The award is a memorial tribute to the wife of William A. White, Professor Emeritus of Geology in this University.
+The award is given annually to the outstanding senior in Geological Sciences.
 Primary Contact: Kevin Stewart, email@example.com

 THE PATRICK F. EAREY AWARD